codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 ### Recommended workspace conventions

-- Add workspaces under `features/` or `packages/` folder in your monorepo root
+- Add workspaces under `features/` or `packages/` folders in your monorepo root
 - Ensure they have a `package.json` file with a `name` and `version` field
-- Use `packages/` for workspaces that are more reusable in other projects as well
+- Use `packages/` for workspaces that are more generally reusable in other projects as well
-- Use `features/` for workspaces that are likely a bit more specific to your project
+- Use `features/` for workspaces that are likely a bit more specific to the type of project or industry you're building for
-- Keep the `app-core/` workspace for your core features and _"glue" or "entrypoint" code that will never be reused_
+- Keep the `app-core/` workspace for your core features and _"glue" or "entrypoint" code that will never be reused_ elsewhere
 - Organise workspace code in `components/`, `screens/`, `routes/`, `resolvers/`, `schemas/`, `hooks/` & `utils/` folders

 > ▶ So, what's the easiest way to add a new workspace to your aetherspace monorepo? ▼▼